nwithan8/tauticord/README.md

 - Any data from Tautulli
 - Anything typed in Discord.

-# To come
+# Development

 This bot is still a work in progress.
-If you have any ideas for improving or adding to Tauticord, please do a pull request.
+If you have any ideas for improving or adding to Tauticord, please open an issue or a pull request.

 # Contact